It may be sex that got you pregnant in the first place, but doing it once you are expecting can be different. That doesn’t mean it can’t still be fun…

 Feeling randier than usual may be the last thing you expected right now, but it’s actually totally normal!
 “Some women can think: ‘I’m pregnant – is it appropriate to feel this way?’,” says Petra.
 “If you’re self-conscious, you might find it easier to tell your partner how much you want him in a text or email.
 You could even read a saucy book together in bed or watch a sexy film.”
 Having sex will depend on how comfortable you are feeling, but by all means indulge if you feel able to!

 Sex during pregnancy can be an extraordinary experience, and changes in hormone levels during pregnancy do boost your libido.
-In fact, many women report experiencing more intense climaxes during the second trimester, than ever before.
+In fact, many women report experiencing more intense climaxes during the second trimester, than ever before, so it's normal to want to spice things up too.

 There is no reason why sex has to become staid with pregnancy.
 It’s all about doing what is comfortable and pleasurable for you.
 “If you’re using sex toys – and it’s fine to do so – you need to be more aware of cleanliness when you are pregnant,” says Petra.
 “It’s best if you don’t share the same toy.
 Or put a condom on the toy to avoid the possibility of infection.”